imcatag/ImCataG/README.md

 ### yo. i'm catag.
-there's a good chance i'm listening to music and working on something tetris related right now.
+there's a good chance i'm listening to music and editing some yaml file right now.

 check out the repos below. or don't.